 Wally aims to bring all of the financial information you need into easy view so you can quickly take control of your finances.
 Users can set a savings target, spending budget and income, which you can quickly reference on the main screen.
 We like that you can quickly create and view expenses, keep track of money saved and saving goals.
 Neat features include social and location tools for your expenses, allowing you to record not only how much you spend, but also where and with who, as well as detailed infographics of your spending.

 Dollarbird (Android, iOS) takes a collaborative, calendar-centric approach to budgeting and expense tracking.
-You can add, remove and edit expenses and income past and future in a calendar-style view, with some AI help to categorize your expenses and income.
+You can add, remove and edit expenses and income past and future in a calendar-style view, with some AI help to categorize your entries.
 You can then view your expenses and income in calendar and timeline mode, or via a series of handy infographics on your mobile device or through a web interface.
 Premium users can create multiple budgeting calendars and share them with other users to collaboratively manage and log finances and expenses — great for small teams or families.